-So whether you’re a horror-junkie or just looking to try this genre for the first time, this list of 12 Netflix horror movies and series is guaranteed to find something from supernatural to psychological thrillers that’ll make you cover your eyes and squirm.
+Whether you’re a horror-junkie or just looking to try this genre for the first time, this list of 10 Netflix horror movies and series are guaranteed to find something from supernatural to psychological thrillers that’ll make you cover your eyes and squirm.

 Home invasion movies are typically about the house owners falling prey to some psychotic serial killers and whatnot.
 But Don’t Breathe flips this premise around and turns our trio of invaders into unknowing victims.
 You could say they had it coming since they’re robbing an old, blind man who lives alone.